 Create Date Times

 When people first fall in love, they make time for each other.
-Then, especially after getting married, they get busy.
+Then, especially after having children, they get busy.
 Relationships need time to thrive.
 It is vitally important to set aside specific times to be together - to talk, play, make love.
 Intimacy cannot be maintained without time together.

 Gratitude Instead of Complaints